Anne of Green Gables (1979 TV series)

-Anne of Green Gables (赤毛のアン, Akage no An) is a Japanese animated television series and the fifth entry in Nippon Animation's World Masterpiece Theater (which has been known by several different names).
+Anne of Green Gables (赤毛のアン, Akage no An) is a Japanese animated television series and the fifth entry in Nippon Animation's World Masterpiece Theater franchise.
 It was adapted from the 1908 novel Anne of Green Gables by Lucy Maud Montgomery.
-Produced by Nippon Animation in 1979, it was first broadcast on Fuji TV from January 7, 1979, to December 30, 1979.
+The series was first broadcast on Fuji Television and its affiliates from January 7 to December 30, 1979.
 Fifty episodes were produced in total.
 The first six episodes were later edited into a compilation film released in 2010.